mumodann/project-movie/README.md

 # Netflix Clone
 **Live Demo:**  https://netflix-mirayatech.vercel.app/

 ## What I learned 🧠

+* How to mute and unmute video with a button
 * How to create a TypeScript-based React app using Vite

 ## Dependencies 🛠️